 (c) The State will only pay for amounts due to Contractor for Services accepted by the State on or before the date of termination, subject to the State’s right to set off any amounts owed by the Contractor for the State’s reasonable costs in terminating this Contract.
 Contractor must promptly reimburse to the State any Fees prepaid by the State prorated to the date of such termination, including any prepaid Fees.
 Contractor must pay all reasonable costs incurred by the State in terminating this Contract for cause, including administrative costs, attorneys’ fees, court costs, transition costs, and any costs the State incurs to procure the Services from other sources.

 16.2 Termination for Convenience.
-The State may immediately terminate this Contract in whole or in part, without penalty and for any reason or no reason, including but not limited to, appropriation or budget shortfalls.
+The State may immediately terminate this Contract in whole or in part, without penalty and for any reason or no reason, including but not limited to, appropriation or budget shortfalls; provided, however, that no refund of any pre-paid subscription fees will be refunded if the State terminates in accordance with this Section 16.2.
 The termination notice will specify whether Contractor must:

 (a) cease performance immediately.
 Contractor must submit all invoices for Services accepted by the State within 30 days of the date of termination.
 Failure to submit an invoice within that timeframe will constitute a waiver by Contractor for any amounts due to Contractor for Services accepted by the State under this Contract, or